Environmental Studies, Education, & Liberal Arts

 Living in ISA housing will give you the opportunity to experience aspects of the Fijian lifestyle that are inaccessible to the average visitor to Fiji.
 Housing in Suva is located just at the top of campus, only about a five minute walk to most university buildings, and is conveniently located within a short walk of many shops and the center of downtown Suva.
 With an open-mind and flexibility, the experience of living in another culture can be highly rewarding.

 Housing is provided on all ISA programs in Fiji at an additional cost.
-Apartment accommodation starts at $3,800, without meals (subject to change).
-You will pay a $500 refundable security deposit if living in ISA housing.
-ISA may retain some, or all, of this deposit in case of damage to property, or if utility usage exceeds the allotted monthly amount.
+Apartment accommodation starts at $3,950, without meals (subject to change).

 Apartment Without Meals